Pavel-Lapatin/Experimental/FileManager/Readme.txt

 	---------Output---------------
 	Messages:
-	admin is a current user of the system
+	admin has already signed in th the system

-	Account info:
-	Login: admin
-	Root directory: ~\adminRoot

 	~\adminRoot-->_
 	------------------------------